xster/flutter-wiki/Tree-hygiene.md

 3. Is the best API?
 See our [philosophy](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo#philosophy) section.
 Look for state duplication, synchronous slow work, complecting, global state, overly-specific APIs, API cliffs and API oceans, API design in a vacuum (without a customer).
 If these terms don't make sense, read the style guide again. :-)
 4. Is it testable?
 Is it tested?
 All code must be tested.
+Are there asserts?
+Encourage liberal use of assertions.
 5. Look for mistakes in indenting the code and other trivial formatting problems.
 6. Is new code licensed correctly?
 7. Is the documentation thorough and useful?
 Look for useless documentation, empty prose, and breadcrumbs.
 See the [documentation section](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo#documentation-dartdocs-javadocs-etc) of our style guide for what that means.
+8. Check for good grammar in API docs and comments.
+Check that identifiers are named according to our conventions.

 Once you are satisfied with the contribution, and _only_ once you are satisfied, write a comment that includes the phrase LGTM (or use the GitHub "Approval" mechanism).